-Unlike food sensitivities that affect a small segment scattered all over in every population, food allergens are given a much bigger space.
+Unlike food sensitivities that affect a small segment scattered all over every population, food allergens are given a much bigger space.
 Gluten-free foods have especially experienced a market boost with dedicated industries manufacturing food for people who are gluten intolerant.

-Food allergies although a risky affair hasn’t received as much attention and yet the danger is real as their immune system is weak to some ingredients in the food that cause allergic reactions.
+Food allergies although a risky affair haven’t received as much attention and yet the danger is real as their immune system is weak to some ingredients in the food that cause allergic reactions.
 This should be enough to demand special care in food processing with preventive measures in place for safe production.

 15 million people are estimated to be allergic to food with children being the majority which makes the situation dire.
 The major food allergens are protein-based and include wheat, eggs, fish, milk, tree nuts, peanuts, crustaceans, and soybeans has become a focus for most food producing companies for a while now.

 Despite their best efforts, hundreds of thousands of Americans are hospitalized each year with a severe reaction.
 This has been attributed to a few reasons like cross-contamination and the inability of proteins that cause allergies to be fully destroyed through thermal treatment as they are smaller than bacteria.

 Cross-contamination can occur when some traces of allergens are left in processing aids which turn up in other unsuspecting products.
 Some tests like swabs are employed to detect such proteins but still, a zero-tolerance for allergen remains an elusive task with food processors sticking to effective control programs.

 Some allergens contain proteins that are undeclared which makes cross-contamination with such proteins common accounting for about half of all food recalls.
 Donald Schaffner of Rutgers University argues that allergen control should be high priority adding that it would be cost-effective to deal with them than facing a recall.